Sejong the Great: Taxation and economics

 Sejong significantly reformed the tax system of Joseon.
-The taphŏm sonsilpŏp tax system that had been implemented under his father's reign inadvertantly put excess strain on peasants, especially as tax officials abused the system for their own benefit.
+The taphŏm sonsilpŏp tax system that had been implemented under his father's reign inadvertently put excess strain on peasants, especially as tax officials abused the system for their own benefit.
 In 1421, Sejong ordered that peasants be allowed to report their own assessments of crop yields, in order to prevent tax officials from making false reports.

 Work on designing a new tax system, which would eventually be called kongpŏp, began in 1427.
 In 1430, Sejong ordered that an extensive public opinion survey on tax policies be conducted across the social classes.
 Over 170,000 people were polled on; they voted on various issues and proposals, and reasons for voting against Sejong's proposals were thoroughly documented.
 The survey was completed that year.
 Afterwards, Sejong had his ministers debate the merits of each idea.
 The populace voted in favor of Sejong's ideas, but some of his ministers strongly rejected them.
 The topic was contentious and the debate lasted for 17 years.
 Sejong was apprehensive of making a sudden change to the tax system, in fear that he could ruin many lives.
 The new system was completed in 1444.
 It was to be gradually rolled out from localities to larger regions over the following decades.
 The land tax rate was lowered from 10% of the harvest to 5%.
 Historians have argued that this tax change improved the quality of life in the country without harming tax income, as confiscations of Buddhist temple land and increases in agricultural productivity helped offset the difference.
 The Hall of Worthies also formulated a variable tax rate that depended on land yields and rainfall conditions.

 Sejong continued his father's work in reorganizing the Korean feudal system, in order to improve taxation and the state's ability to mobilize manpower.
 The organization of the hojŏk (family registration system) resulted in double the amount of adult males accounted for by the state than during his father's reign.